-A grade 4 in English and Mathematics is required, as is a C grade in Geography (obtained on a Higher Tier Paper).
-However it is NOT essential to have done Geography at GCSE as long as you have a grade B in Science.
+A grade 5 in English and Mathematics is required, as is a grade 5 in Geography.
+However it is NOT essential to have done Geography at GCSE as long as you have a grade 6 in Science.

 The course involves an equal mix of physical and human topics.
 There is also a mixture of core and optional topics.
 The core topics are Water and Carbon cycles and Global Governance and Changing Places.
 Optional units include Hazards, Cold Environments, Deserts, Coasts, Contemporary Urban Environments and Population Pressures.
 The Residential Field visits take place in Year 12 (Lake District).
 You have to complete a minimum of 4 days fieldwork.